mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-Then, we can create a coroutine that spawns two new coroutines, one for working and one for drinking water.
-Finally, we can cancel the parent coroutine, and we expect that the two children coroutines are cancelled as well:
+Then, we can create a coroutine that spawns two new coroutines for working and drinking water.
+Finally, we can cancel the parent coroutine, and we expect that the two children are canceled as well:

 ```kotlin
 suspend fun forgettingTheBirthDayWhileWorkingAndDrinkingWaterRoutine() {